 Accidents In New York Municipal Marinas

 Our experienced New York maritime lawyers have the background necessary to handle any personal injury or wrongful death case from an accident in a New York municipal marina.
-Our Westchester personal injury lawyers have the unique skill set gained from years of experience in handling both New York state accident cases and maritime accident cases to handle accidents in Marinas, Docks, Harbors and other marine facilities in New York.
-Our Westchester admiralty lawyers are familiar with the nuances involving both New York State lawsuits against municipalities and the knowledge of maritime law and industry customs.
+Our New York personal injury lawyers have the unique skill set gained from years of experience in handling both New York state accident cases and maritime accident cases to handle accidents in Marinas, Docks, Harbors and other marine facilities in New York.
+Our New York admiralty lawyers are familiar with the nuances involving both New York State lawsuits against municipalities and the knowledge of maritime law and industry customs.

-With numerous town and city run marinas in both Westchester County, including New Rochelle, Mamaroneck, Rye and all over Long Island, such as Freeport and Port Washington or Port Jefferson, accidents are bound to happen.
+With numerous town and city run marinas in New Rochelle, Mamaroneck, Rye and all over Long Island, such as Freeport and Port Washington or Port Jefferson, accidents are bound to happen.
 The law is the same whenever you are injured in an accident on a marina on the Long Island Sound, the East River or the Hudson River.

 The first obstacle that most municipal marinas try to put in front of injured people is the General Municipal Law.
 Under the New York General Municipal Law, the injured party must file a notice of claim with the municipality within 90 days of the accident.
 Often marinas are close communities and there is a social stigma which makes marina customers delay pursuing a claim.
 Given the notice of claim requirements, a delay can cause to you loose your lawsuit.
 If you don’t file the notice of claim within 90 days, you need to bring a motion to the Supreme Court to get special permission to file a late notice of claim.